manu2022/lego-case/docs/non-functional-requirements.md

 - UI is intuitive and requires no training for standard users
 - UI is responsive and supports mobile, tablet, and desktop devices

-#### NFR-2.5.3: Internationalization (Future)

-- Architecture supports multi-language capabilities

 ---

 ### 2.6 Maintainability

 #### NFR-2.6.1: Code Quality

-- System undergoes mandatory code reviews for all changes
+- System has mandatory code reviews for all changes
 - System maintains documentation for all APIs and services

 #### NFR-2.6.2: Monitoring & Debugging